 - eating a healthy diet

 - treating heart conditions that can lead to blood clots, such as an irregular heartbeat

-- monitoring your blood cholesterol and blood
+- monitoring your blood cholesterol and blood pressure

 - not smoking

 Your doctor may also recommend that you stop taking any medication that can cause ischemic colitis.
 These drugs can include certain antibiotics or heart and migraine medications.
 Make sure you tell your doctor what medications you’re currently taking.